zchef2k/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 ### FlashMoE for DeepSeek V3/R1

-FlashMoE is a command-line tool built on llama.cpp, optimized for mixture-of-experts (MoE) models such as DeepSeek V3/R1.
-Now, it's available for Linux platforms.
+FlashMoE is a command-line tool built on top of `llama.cpp`, optimized for mixture-of-experts (MoE) models such as DeepSeek V3/R1.
+It is currently available for Linux platforms.

 Tested MoE GGUF Models (other MoE GGUF models are also supported):
 - [DeepSeek-V3-Q4_K_M](https://huggingface.co/unsloth/DeepSeek-V3-GGUF/tree/main/DeepSeek-V3-Q4_K_M)